students in Leadership Ethics & Society: Addressing Contemporary Challenges working through a puzzle on the Quad

 • And more!

-If you’re interested in studying psychology at UIUC through our College of Liberal Arts and Sciences, you have plenty of concentrations to choose from!
+If you’re interested in studying psychology at Illinois through our College of Liberal Arts and Sciences, you have plenty of concentrations to choose from!
 Your many options are:

 • Behavioral neuroscience